 Opened in 1999, it attracts locals and tourists alike, providing a wide variety of delectable street food and unique shopping opportunities.

 Another notable night market is the Wusheng Night Market, Tainan’s oldest operating market since 1984, with approximately 250 market stands and food stalls.
 Here you can indulge in local delicacies, explore the bustling atmosphere, and immerse themselves in the lively energy of these night markets.

 The Tainan Jade Market is also definitely worth a visit.
 It’s open Monday, Tuesday, and Saturday.

 Anping is the oldest neighbourhood in Tainan, which makes it the oldest in Taiwan.
 It is said that Anping is where Chiang Kai Shek first landed when fleeing China.

-Here you will find some of the biggest and oldest temples in Taiwan, the Anping Fort (which was built by the Dutch as defence against invaders) and beautiful historical character alley lined with specialty food shops and artisans.
+Here you will find some of the biggest and oldest temples in Taiwan, the Anping Old Fort, also known as Fort Zeelandia, (which was built by the Dutch as defence against invaders) and beautiful historical character alley lined with specialty food shops and artisans.

 Locals and expats alike can often be found relaxing with friends and people-watching on tea shop patios on Hai An R., Tainan’s ‘hip district’, which is also a fantastic area for shopping.